Staff Assembly Minutes

 - NIC is working to develop potential sources of additional revenue.
 One possibility is based on the tuition reimbursement from other counties.
 Currently home counties of nonresident students reimburse the college for a maximum of $500/semester, up to a total aggregate reimbursement of $3000 per student We propose raising the total maximum reimbursement to $6000.

-- We will request capital funding for a new professional-technical facility at Workforce Training as well as expansion of the Meyer Health Science Building.
+- We will request capital funding for a new career and technical facility at Workforce Training as well as expansion of the Meyer Health Science Building.

 John will be retiring from NIC in January.
 Mark Browning, currently the Communications and Legislative Coordinator at the Idaho State Board of Education, has been hired as NIC’s new Vice President of Communications and Marking.